swiftlang/swift/docs/CToSwiftNameTranslation.md

 On Apple platforms, whenever Foundation is imported, constants with the type "NSNotificationName" additionally have the suffix "Notification" stripped before performing the above rules unless they have a custom name.
 Global NSString constants whose name ends in "Notification" will also automatically be treated as if they were declared with the type NSNotificationName unless they have a custom name.

+## CF Types

+"Core Foundation" is a C-based object-oriented system with strong conventions built around pointers to opaque structs.
+Creating new Core Foundation types is not generally supported, but Swift will recognize those in Apple's SDKs.
+If a struct has the `objc_bridge`, `objc_mutable_bridge`, or `objc_bridge_related` Clang attributes, it will be treated as a CF type and a typedef of a pointer to that struct will be imported as a class in Swift.
+The suffix "Ref" will be dropped from the class's name if present unless doing so would conflict with another declaration in the same module as the typedef.

+If the class name contains the word "Mutable" exactly once per the usual word-boundary rules, a corresponding class name without the word "Mutable" will be used as the superclass if present.
+Otherwise, the CF type is taken to be a root object.

+Additionally, typedefs for `void *` or `const void *` that are themselves annotated with `objc_bridge` will be treated as CFTypeRef-like and imported as `Any` rather than `Unsafe[Mutable]RawPointer`.

+If a typedef's underlying type is itself a "CF pointer" typedef, the "alias" typedef will be imported as a regular typealias, with the suffix "Ref" still dropped from its name (if present) unless doing so would conflict with another declaration in the same module as the typedef.

 ## More to come...